Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

-Listeria is a type of food-borne bacteria that can be in a number of everyday foods.
-It can also be found in soil, animal faeces, vegetation and sewage.
-The possibility is very high of listeria entering and contaminating our food supply.
-This is why we all need to be very careful.
+Listeria is a type of food-borne bacteria that may be found in a number of everyday foods.
+Listeria can also be found in soil, animal faeces, vegetation and sewage.
+The possibility is very high of listeria entering and contaminating our food supply, which is why we need to be very careful.

 Listeria can cause a rare but dangerous infection called listeriosis.
 If you contract listeriosis while pregnant the bacteria could reach your baby via the placenta.
 If this happens, there is a risk of a number of complications.
 These include blood poisoning, miscarriage, and premature labour or even stillbirth.

 One difficulty with listeriosis is that it can easily be misdiagnosed.
 This is because the symptoms are easy to confuse with having influenza or another viral illness.
 Common, shared symptoms include; a fever or chills, muscle aches and back pain, diarrhoea and nausea.
 The symptoms can take a few days or up to six weeks to appear, which can make diagnosing an infection difficult.